pivotal/docs-tap/getting-started.md

 **Signing Container Images**

-TAP supports verifying container image signatures that follow the `cosign` format.
+Tanzu Application Platform supports verifying container image signatures that follow the `cosign` format.
 Application operators may apply image signatures and store them in the registry in one of several ways:

 * Using Tanzu Build Service v1.3